NyaaCat/NyaaStats/README.md

 ## That's all
 Now you can find all the files you need in the `web/dist` folder.
 Upload them to you server.

+# Credits
+The skin render is almost a copy from [NameMC](https://namemc.com).
+Thanks for their excellent work.